spiral/docs/http/input.md

 dump($input->query('name'));
 ```

-> InputManager works with active request using container, meaning it's not immutable service (data can change based on scope request) however input bags are immutable.
+> InputManager works with active request using container, meaning it's not immutable service and calling it from different scopes may procude different input, however input bags are immutable.

 ### Input headers
 We can use 'headers' input bad and `header` method in `InputManager` to access input headers.
 HeadersBag has few additions we have to mention: